dipakkumar1225/CustomReportWithExtentReport/README.md

 	compile group: 'com.aventstack', name: 'extentreports', version: '4.0.9' }
 	```
-4. If Katalon is running then close and open the CMD
+4. If Katalon is running then close and open the cmd.
 5. Enter command <b>gradle katalonCopyDependencies</b>
 6. All the defined dependencies in build.gradle will be download from defined remote repositories into Gradle's local repository.
-Default local repository location:  %UserProfile%/.gradle/caches/modules-2/files-2.1.
-You can also print the print the Gradle's local repository by adding the below line in build.gradle
+Default local repository location:  </b>%UserProfile%/.gradle/caches/modules-2/files-2.1</b>.
+You can also print the print the Gradle's local repository by adding the below line in <b>build.gradle</b>
 	```
 	task showMeCache << {
   		configurations.compile.each { println it }
 	}
 	```
 To change default local repository location add below task in build.gradle.

 	```
 	task copyDepJars(type: Copy) {
   	from configurations.compile
  	 into 'C:\\Gradle\\Dependencies'
 	}
 	```

 7. Once download completed start the Katalon Studio.
 Check this link https://github.com/katalon-studio/gradle-plugin for more details.